omigeft/omigeft/README.md

 ### About me 🤔
-An undergraduate student majoring in Artificial Intelligence in Northwestern Polytechnical University, China.
+I major in Artificial Intelligence in Northwestern Polytechnical University, China.

 ### Projects 🔭
 [ROS Motion Planning](https://github.com/ai-winter/ros_motion_planning) is one of projects I participated in.